pinojs/pino/docs/api.md

 The use case is primarily for Extreme mode logging, which may hold up to 4KiB of logs.
 The `logger.flush` method can be used to flush the logs on an long interval, say ten seconds.
-Such a strategy can provide an optimium balanace between extremely efficient logging at high demand periods and safer logging at low demand periods.
+Such a strategy can provide an optimium balance between extremely efficient logging at high demand periods and safer logging at low demand periods.

 * See [`pino.extreme`](#pino-extreme)